Laser Keratosis Removal Sydney

 What Can I Expect in the Treatment?

-First, we will clean the area to be treated and take a set of clinical photos.
-Then your keratosis lesion will be removed using our state-of-the-art laser technology.
+First, we will clean the area to be treated and if required, topical anaesthetic may be applied.
+Then your keratosis lesion(s) will be removed using our laser technology.
 The laser instrument has a small pen-tip head that targets the keratosis lesion but leaves the surrounding skin untouched.

-What are the Benefits of Laser Removal?
+What are benefits of Laser treatment?

 While some minor scarring can occur from a laser treatment, this is usually pale white and no larger than the treated area.
 Facial skin heals very well.
 In most cases, you will be unable to detect the original location of the keratosis once the treated area has healed.